batherk/peg-solitaire/README.md

 6. `source venv/Scripts/activate`
 7. `pip install -r requirements.txt`

-Activate enviroment: `source venv/Scripts/activate`
+- Activate enviroment: `source venv/Scripts/activate`

-Deactivate enviroment: `deactivate`
+- Deactivate enviroment: `deactivate`

-### Without (not recommended)
+### Without (not recommended):
 1. Download files
 2. Open terminal:
 3. `cd path/to/directory`
 4. `pip install -r requirements.txt`

 ## Running
+1. Go to root directory: `cd path/to/directory`

+If you are using a virtual environment you have to activate it: `source venv/Scripts/activate`

-`python main.py`
+2. `python main.py`

 ## Change settings
-Go into main.py and change the variables in the top of the file.
+1. Go into main.py and change the variables in the top of the file.
-You can choose a scenario to try a predefined set of settings.
+- You can choose a scenario to try a predefined set of settings.
-Or you can set the SCENARIO variable to 0 and try out the settings on your own.
+- Or you can set the SCENARIO variable to 0 and try out the settings on your own.